Reading layout

 soup = BeautifulSoup(html_content, 'html.parser')

-Once the document is parsed, you can access elements using intuitive dot notation or dedicated search methods.
-BeautifulSoup provides several core functions for DOM traversal:
+Once the document is parsed, access elements using dot notation or dedicated search methods:

-You can filter results by tag name, specific attributes, exact text matches, or even custom Python functions.
+Results can be filtered by tag name, specific attributes, exact text matches, or custom Python functions.

 links = soup.find_all('a', class_='nav-item')

-# Using CSS selectors for precise DOM targeting
+# Use CSS selectors for precise DOM targeting

 prices = soup.select('.product .price span')